2024 - Best Nursing Schools in South Dakota

 Tuition and Costs of ADN Programs in South Dakota

 It can be confusing to navigate the costs and fees associated with earning an ADN.
 You will have to factor in tuition costs as well as extras such as textbooks, uniforms, and other miscellaneous fees (which may or may not be included in the tuition cost).

-As an example on what to expect, the ADN program at the University of South Dakota costs roughly $18,856 for South Dakota residents, including tuition, fees, housing, and more.
+As an example of what to expect, the ADN program at the University of South Dakota costs roughly $18,856 for South Dakota residents, including tuition, fees, housing, and more.

 Advantages of ADN Programs

 Earning your ADN is a relatively quick and cost-effective way to become a registered nurse.
 The shortened length, combined with the accessibility of the program, makes it a great choice for those wanting to enter the nursing workforce without much delay.
 With this degree, you will already be registered and most likely working when those going through 4-year programs will only be halfway done with school.

 Licensed Practical Nurses (LPNs) in South Dakota can build upon their education to enter the ranks of the registered nurse.
 Specialty LPN to RN programs are often a quicker, cheaper way to become a registered nurse compared to entering a traditional program.